D. D. Sheehan: Sheehans' cottages

 At countrywide ILLA meetings and in leading articles and editorials, Sheehan strove vigorously to attain betterment for the working Irish as in his June 1904 Commons speech on the Labourers (Ireland) Bill.
 Together with O'Brien under the "Macroom programme" their unabated pressure helped win passage of the exceptional Bryce Labourers (Ireland) Act (1906), remarkable its financial features for state sponsored rural housing, several provisions of which Sheehan suggested and drafted.
 He was convinced that nothing could be either final or satisfactory which did not ultimately "root the labourers in the soil".

 The Act provided for the erection of over 40,000 cottages each on an acre of land, 7,560 alone in county Cork, known locally as Sheehans' cottages.
 It was followed by the Birrell Labourers (Ireland) Act (1911) with provision for further 5,000 dwellings.
 The dwellings provided homes for over 60,000 landless labourers and their families, comprising a rural population of a quarter of a million previously living wretchedly, mostly together with their livestock, in one room stone cabins and sod hovels.

 Within a few years the resulting changes heralded an unprecedented socio-economic agrarian revolution in rural Ireland, with widespread decline of rampant tuberculosis, typhoid and scarlet fever.

-A further important D. D. Sheehan landmark was his Model Irish Village scheme at Tower, near Blarney.
+A further important D. D. Sheehan landmark was his Tower Model Village scheme at Tower, near Blarney.
 He initiated, organised and furthered the completion of this unique co-operative project, developed in unison with a prominent local land owner, the ILLA branch and the Cork Rural District Council, initially comprising 17 cottages, provided with all local amenities including school, laundry and community hall on which he reported: